 The first recommended step when formulating new long-term goals, interim targets, strategies and programmes is a systematic country capacity review of the road safety management system.
 The aim is to achieve a clear overview of country organisational needs to understand present road safety performance - what is working and where there is room for improvement - and to specify or better specify challenging but achievable road safety outcomes in the national road safety strategy.
-The process of appraising current road safety performance requires high-level, multi-sectoral, strategic examination of a range of activities and engages senior management from the key governmental agencies - Transport, Police, Health, Occupational Health and Safety, Justice, Education, Local Government as well as all other stakeholders who are able to contribute to the delivery of road safety results.
+The process of appraising current road safety performance involves high-level multi-sectoral strategic examination of a range of activity and involve senior management from the key governmental agencies - Transport, Police, Health, Occupational Health and Safety, Justice, Education, Local Government as well as all other stakeholders who are able to contribute to the delivery of road safety results.

-Box 8: What the health sector can do
+What the health sector can do